deliapater/FlickrPhotoGallery/README.md

 # Photo Gallery

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) to allow user searching for photos with specific words.
+This project was bootstrapped with React using Flickr API to allow user searching for photos with specific words.

 The app shows the results of the search in an infinite scroll list where each cell contains a photo, title, author name and tags.